huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 .. js:function:: map.registerAction(functionName, actionName, shortcut = "")

    Registers a JavaScript function to an action that can be manually triggered in Porymap's ``Tools`` menu.
 Optionally, a keyboard shortcut (e.g. ``"Ctrl+P"``) can also be specified, assuming it doesn't collide with any existing shortcuts used by Porymap.
+The function specified by ``functionName`` must have the ``export`` keyword.

    :param string functionName: name of the JavaScript function
    :param string actionName: name of the action that will be displayed in the ``Tools`` menu